clj-grenada/lib-grenada/README.md

  - MAYBE: A higher-order annotation indicating that some thought should be put into whether (and how) to carry out the respective action.

+ - Between comment annotation and colon may be written the version from which the item should be cleared.

 ### Rationale

 I don't like to puzzle over why people programmed or changed things the way they